College players of the week recognized - March 18

 2/18 | Player: Abbie Buckner (Sewanee); Pitcher: Reagen Huskey (Sewanee)

-Boys, girls basketball polls presented by CoachT.com - Feb.
-18
+Boys, girls basketball poll presented by CoachT.com - Feb.
+24

-NASHVILLE – The Tennessee Sports Writers Association announced rankings for boys and girls basketball for the 2024-25 season on Monday, with the poll presented by CoachT.com.
+NASHVILLE The Tennessee Sports Writers Association announced rankings for boys and girls basketball for the 2024-25 season on Monday, the final poll of the year, with the poll presented by CoachT.com.
 Top 10 teams in each of the four Division I classifications and Top 5 in two Division II classes were selected by TSWA members with first-place votes in parentheses and total points based on 10 points for a first-place vote through one point for a 10th-place vote.

 GIRLS